-An interesting, almost columnar caudiciform with exceedingly dense rosettes of spines.
-Native to South Africa, the plants may be found growing on rocky outcrops in full sun where they have adapted to arid conditions.
-Can grow to 9 feet in habitat and is said to flower in the wild when as small as 6 inches tall.
+A unique, nearly columnar caudiciform with extremely dense spine rosettes.
+The plants, which are native to South Africa, can be found growing on rocky outcrops in full light, where they have adapted to arid circumstances.
+It can reach a height of 9 feet in the wild and is known to flower at just 6 inches tall.